vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 [](youtube:VC6XgOcTHW4)

-Now we can use `transition` to change circles opacity smoothly.
+Now we can use a `transition` to change circles opacity smoothly.
 Check out [code](https://github.com/vitaliy-bobrov/css-paint-demos/tree/master/src/circles-animation-with-custom-property) and [result](https://vitaliy-bobrov.github.io/css-paint-demos/circles-animation-with-custom-property/) here.

 ## Conclusion
 Today to just got started with CSS Paint API exploring how to create own one, how to use input properties and arguments, CSS variables and custom properties, and how to animate it.
 In the next article, I'm going to implement more production ready examples using the knowledge we got with that article.
-If you are reading this article using latest Chrome you might mention that I am using custom paint to make Material Design background, you can check it [here](https://vitaliy-bobrov.github.io/css-paint-demos/md-bg/) and take a look on [code](https://github.com/vitaliy-bobrov/css-paint-demos/tree/master/src/md-bg).
+If you are reading this article using latest Chrome you might mention that I am using custom paint to make Material Design background, you can check it [here](https://vitaliy-bobrov.github.io/css-paint-demos/md-bg/) and take a look at the [code](https://github.com/vitaliy-bobrov/css-paint-demos/tree/master/src/md-bg).
 Try to experiment with CSS Paint API yourself!

 ### Resources